 Myth 1: You Should Collect Benefits Early

 This is one of the biggest Social Security myths.
-In 2015, more than half of Social Security recipients began collecting benefits before their full retirement age (66 for those born between 1943 and 1954), potentially costing themselves thousands of dollars in additional benefits.
+Many Social Security recipients begin collecting benefits before their full retirement age.
+This age is 66 for those born between 1943 and 1954 and gradually increases to age 67 for anyone born in or after 1960.
+You can potentially cost yourself thousands of dollars in additional benefits by collecting early.
 If you take Social Security between age 62 and your full retirement age, your benefits will be permanently reduced to account for the longer period you will be paid.

-On the other hand, if you delay taking retirement, depending on when you were born your benefit will increase by 6 to 8 percent for every year that you delay, in addition to any cost of living increases.
-There are a lot of factors that go into the decision as to when to take Social Security benefits, but if possible it is usually better to wait until your full retirement age or older.
+On the other hand, if you delay taking retirement, your benefit will increase by 6 to 8 percent for every year that you delay, in addition to any cost of living increases.
+There are a lot of factors to consider before deciding when to take Social Security benefits, but if possible, it's usually better to wait until your full retirement age or older.

 Myth 2: Your Money Goes into an Account with Your Name on It